andrewpmilne/project-one-stag-games-club/README.md

 ### Features Left to Implement ###
 The site could benefit from the following features in the future:

 -A page used for write-ups of events.
 This already exists in the club's social media and could easily be transfered to the page.

 -A 'members area' to allow current members to arrange meet-ups and discuss games played.

 ---

+## Design ##
+- The font 'merriweather' was used for all anchors, paragraphs and buttons.
+This was an easy to read font that also has a warm, inviting feeling.
+This is in line with the site's goal of attracting new members.
+- The font Averia Libre was used for headings.
+This font is also easy to read, but has a slightly more quirky appearance.
+This is in keeping with the nature of a board games club and encapsulates the atmosphere the club is trying to portray.
+- It was requested to use the colour french navy by a represented of the club.
+It is a deep blue that is calming in nature.
+It is also already the colour of the STAG logo so was an obvious choice to use.
+- To compliment this, bisque was used for other features on the webpage (eg. navbar, footer, event and testimonial cards).
+This created a clear contrast and made the website easy to navigate.
+It was used consistently throughout the site to avoid confusion.
+- White was chosen for the text, which stood out clearly against the french navy.
+If bisque was the background (eg an event card) then black was used for text.
+- Headings were written in bisque to make them stand out from paragraphs and to remain consistent with the colour choices throughout the website.
+-Any links (both internal and external) turn to red when a cursor hovers over them.
+This made navigation of the website clear as red is a very distinct colour.

 ## Testing ##
 - The website has been tested in different browsers: